gc-mojoconsole/gc-mojoconsole-backend/README.md

 ### Usage

+You have two options for hosting frontend.

+#### Use CDN hosted frontend(Recommended)

+7. Pull the file `mojoconfig.json` into your `plugins` folder, set the `useCDN` to `true`.
+Alternatively, you can launch the grasscutter first, then the `mojoconfig.json` will be auto generated.
+8. Modify the `config.json` of Grasscutter, make sure the `cors` is enabled.
+It's required in CDN mode.
+See `config.json`->`server`->`policies`->`cors`.

+CDN serving frontend is hosted by us via the github pages.
+The credentials will be passed via the hash paramets, which means the credentials(i.e. User session key, access address for your grasscutter server) will not be passed through the network.
+We will update our CDN frontend regularly, so that you don't have to handle the frontend update by yourself and always enjoy the latest version.
+Enabling `CORS` will not put your grasscutter in dangerous.
+It's just for protecting users accessed on browser from potential information leakage in some rare circumstances, and grasscutter actually don't have this concern.

+#### Self hosted frontend
-7. Put the all the frontend files into the folder `GRASSCUTTER_RESOURCE/plugins/mojoconsole/`.
+7. Put the all the frontend files into the folder `GRASSCUTTER_ROOT/plugins/mojoconsole/`.
 Note that your must have `console.html` for now.
 You are free to put any other dynamiclly loaded file(e.g. `.js`, `.css`) in that folder.
 Check the last section for current avialable frontend.

+#### Commands for mojo

 8. Send command `/mojoconsole` or `/mojo` to server in game, and you will receive mail in your mailbox.
 Then follow the instructions there.
 Note that you may use `o` option to use the pop out browser instead of in-game webwiew, e.g. `/mojo o`.
 By default, the console is in-game webview.

 Your final plugins folder's directory structure should look similar to this
 ```
-plugins
+GRASSCUTTER_ROOT
+|   grasscutter.jar
+|   resources
+|   data
+|   ...
+└───plugins
     │   mojoconsole.jar
     │   ...
     └───mojoconsole
         │   console.html
         |   ...
         └───any other file that you want to include in your frontend
             │   ...
 ```